Defibrillation: Portable units

-Gradual improvements in the design of defibrillators, partly based on the work developing implanted versions (see below), have led to the availability of Automated External Defibrillators.
+Gradual improvements in the design of defibrillators, partly based on the work developing implanted versions (see below), have led to the availability of automated external defibrillators.
 These devices can analyse the heart rhythm by themselves, diagnose the shockable rhythms, and charge to treat.
 This means that no clinical skill is required in their use, allowing lay people to respond to emergencies effectively.

 Waveform change

-Until the mid 90s, external defibrillators delivered a Lown type waveform (see Bernard Lown) which was a heavily damped sinusoidal impulse having a mainly uniphasic characteristic.
+Until the mid 1990s, external defibrillators delivered a Lown type waveform (see Bernard Lown), a heavily damped sinusoidal impulse having a mainly uniphasic characteristic.
 Biphasic defibrillation alternates the direction of the pulses, completing one cycle in approximately 12 milliseconds.
 Biphasic defibrillation was originally developed and used for implantable cardioverter-defibrillators.
 When applied to external defibrillators, biphasic defibrillation significantly decreases the energy level necessary for successful defibrillation, decreasing the risk of burns and myocardial damage.

-Ventricular fibrillation (VF) could be returned to normal sinus rhythm in 60% of cardiac arrest patients treated with a single shock from a monophasic defibrillator.
+Ventricular fibrillation (VF) could be returned to sinus rhythm in 60% of cardiac arrest patients treated with a single shock from a monophasic defibrillator.
 Most biphasic defibrillators have a first shock success rate of greater than 90%.